Moment 4 Life: Critical reception

-And boy do they know it.
-Drake, resisting the urge to put his Maths skills to the test this time out, boasts about getting pissed and laid in the Dominican.
-Minaj, meanwhile, likens herself to a "heavyweight champ", David of Goliath-slaying fame and, rather less obviously, "the umpire", which for British listeners of a certain ilk can't help but invite comparisons to the legendary Dickie Bird MBE.
-Not that you'd try to tell her to her face."

 Chart performance

 The song debuted on the US Hot R&B/Hip-Hop Songs at number 56 and the US Hot Rap Songs at number 17 due to strong digital sales and heavy radio play, following the album's release.
 It became Minaj's first number-one song on the R&B/Hip-Hop Songs chart, and also managed to top the Rap Songs chart.
 On the Billboard Hot 100, "Moment 4 Life" peaked at number 13 making it her highest-charting song on the chart at the time.
 As of December 2014, the single has sold 2 million copies in the US.

 In the UK, the single debuted on the singles chart at number 135, in its second week it rose to 55 due to strong digital sales.
 On February 13, 2011, the single entered the UK top 40 at a current peak of 22, giving Nicki her second UK top 40 single (after her joint single "Check It Out" with will.i.am peaked at 11).
 It peaked at number 9 on the UK R&B Chart, becoming her third top 30 urban single to do so and her first top 10 UK R&B hit.

+In Europe, the song made appearance on Western charts, such as France, where the song peaked at 35 in March 2011, and stayed 18 weeks, becoming Minaj's first entry and Drake's second after "What's My Name?" by Rihanna in which he features, which peaked at number 16 and stayed 10 weeks.

+The song appeared in Dutch Charts equally, and Belgian charts, becoming also Minaj's first entry in these territories.